crcdng/the-swap/README.md

 # the swap

-A playful interaction in the metaverse.
+**A playful interaction in the metaverse.
+A first step into the swappyverse.**

+The Swap is a playful interacion inside a micro-metaverse - a tiny 3D world built with WebXR and backed by a custom smart contract on the green [Tezos](https://tezos.com/) blockchain.
+It lets two players exchange (swap) a pair of NFTs.

-### How to use for development
+### How to use - for development and testing

+*Workthe swap is currently work in progress.
+It is suitable for development and testing (runs on the Hangzhounet Testnet) but not for production yet. - see roadmap below.
+Eee roadmap below.*

-Dependencies: [node.js](https://nodejs.org/en/), 2 Tezos accounts on Hangzhounet Testnet
+Dependencies: [node.js](https://nodejs.org/en/), two Tezos accounts on Hangzhounet Testnet

 To install dependencies, run: `npm install`.
 Then run: `npm run watch`.
 This auto-generates the output in `dist`.